CHOISEUNGYOUN/CHOISEUNGYOUN.github.io/content/posts/TIL - Day35: Git force pull.md

 git pull origin master
 ```

-Just try when you do not make any revision, just want to pull the latest version of the master!!
+Just try when you do not make any revision, but just want to pull the latest version of the master!!

 *Reference: [P vladimirtsyupko/gist:10964772](https://gist.github.com/vladimirtsyupko/10964772)</br> [WWW Creators - How to force “git pull” to overwrite a local branch?](http://www-creators.com/en/archives/1687)</br>